 Its flowers gather in tight clusters that vary in shade from soft purple to violet.
 This brings this plant closer to the figure of the goddess of beauty Venus, who is a well-known symbol of sensuality and femininity.
 Due to the particular shape of its floral clusters, wisteria is also a symbol of friendship and gratitude.

 It happens that the ancient Japanese emperors brought wisteria bonsai with them when they were on a representative trip to reach foreign lands: the wisteria was meant to be a sign of peace and a wish for serenity between the kingdoms.
 The floral clusters of this climbing plant, in fact, seem to manifest a sort of bow aimed at paying homage and showing respect.

 In China and Japan, Wisteria symbolizes friendship and availability, an interpretation also adopted in Western countries.

-Wisteria is also considered a talisman against adversity, to be given to those closest to our heart.
+Wisteria is also considered a talisman against adversity, to be given to those closest to our hearts.